 You have two basic choices in massage tables: portable and stationary electric.
-Let's look at both options with considerations on how to choose a massage table that's best for you.
+Let's look at both options with considerations on how to choose a massage table that's best for you and the sheets to go with it.

 How to Choose a Portable Massage Table